What is the ADDIE Model of Instructional Design?

 In the context of eLearning, let’s take a closer look at each phase.

 Before you start developing your eLearning course, the ADDIE model states you should first analyze the current situation.
-Basically, get a clear picture of where everything is now to understand the gaps you need to fill.
+Basically, get a clear picture of where everything is currently to understand the gaps you need to fill.

 How do you perform a good analysis?
 Ask good questions – who, what, why, where, when, and how?

-A few suggested questions you may want to ask are:
+A few suggested questions to ask are:

 - Who is the audience and what are they like?